andrew-saydjari/ApogeeReduction.jl/plan.md

 - reference array based masking/correction
 - nonlinearity corrections
 - correcting the first/second read
+- speed up (this is currently bottlenecking my development on the darks)

 ## 2D Cal
 - darkRate subtraction [in progress, AKS]